aleable/aleable.github.io/readme.md

 <h1>Research</h1>

-My research focuses on machine learning problems where inferential predictions and mechanistic models mutually inform each other to describe complex systems.
-To address these problems, I develop mathematical models rooted in statistical physics and scalable algorithms.
-I enjoy working on applications in urban sciences, social sciences, and biology, among other fields.
-Overall, I like advancing scientific discovery with AI.
-Currently, I am working on the interface between knowledge graphs and XAI.
+My research focuses on probabilistic generative models and optimization techniques in machine learning for graphs.
+Currently, I am exploring the intersection of knowledge graphs and explainable AI (XAI).
+With a background in both physics and computer science, I like developing mathematical models inspired by statistical physics and implementing them in robust, scalable algorithms.
+I enjoy technical work and am particularly interested in applications within social and urban sciences.

 <h1>News</h1>